Clairty-Digital-Twin/clarity-loop-backend/docs/development/security.md

 ### Active Security Vulnerabilities

 The following vulnerabilities are currently present in our dependency tree but **ignored by Safety Platform policy** due to unpinned version specifications.
 These require immediate evaluation and remediation:

-#### 🔴 **CRITICAL - Authentication & Cryptography**
+#### Critical - Authentication & Cryptography

-**1. python-jose (JWT Authentication Library)**
+##### python-jose (JWT Authentication Library)

 - **Vulnerability IDs**: 70716, 70715
 - **Affected Versions**: All versions (vulnerable spec: ">=0")